 The wisdom found in the early discourses laid the foundation for all of the schools of Buddhism that we find in our world today.
-This page of Dharma Friends Community’s website is a place to come to find samples of some of these core teachings.
-New passages will be posted here regularly in order to offer a range of teachings.
-We hope that the words you find here will inspire and inform you along your way.
+This page is a place to come for samples of some of these core teachings.
+We hope that you will be informed and inspired by the words that you find here.

 “One sees this: a spiritual path endowed with all good qualities, complete in all good qualities, neither too little nor too much, well explained, whole, full, and well propounded.
 One does not see this: anything that, were it to be removed, would make it purer.
 One does not see this: anything that, were it to be added, would make it more complete.”

 - Digha Nikāya 29.5; Bhikkhu Sujato, trans., The Long Discourses of the Buddha (DN 29.5)

 “What should be done for his disciples out of compassion by a teacher who seeks their welfare and has compassion for them, that I have done for you, bhikkhus.
 There are these roots of trees, these empty huts.
 Meditate, bhikkhus, do not delay or else you will regret it later.
 This is our instruction to you.”

 - Majjima Nikāya 19; Bhikkhu Ñāṇamoli, trans., and Bhikkhu Bodhi, trans. and ed., The Middle Length Discourses of the Buddha: A Translation of the Majjhima Nikāya, 4th ed., Boston: Wisdom Publications, 2009, via SuttaCentral